ucsb/campus-cloud-docs/docs/guidelines/networking.md

 The Campus Cloud is using the RFC 1918 **PRIVATE** address space within its Organization structure to provide Landing Zone services to the campus community.
 This private address space is also being routed over the UCSB campus networks via a VPN Gateway.

-The Campus Landing Zone's Network Account is at the center of most of the traffic flow.
+The Campus Landing Zone's Network account is at the center of most of the traffic flow.
 This design provides:

   - Visibility for the Network Operations Center (NOC) for
      - traffic through the transit gateway and to
-     - collect and view VPC Flow Logs from individual sub accounts
+     - collect and view VPC Flow Logs from individual child accounts
   - VPN connectivity back to the campus network
   - Inter account connectivity and NAT gateway access for private subnets using the transit gateway.
   - Centralizing the cost for some of the traffic flow